quan-possible/ml-research-math/README.md

-# Math for Machine Learning Research
+# Mathematics for Machine Learning Research

 **Disclaimer**: I am not a Machine Learning Researcher, but I am planning to become one.
 This list mostly consists of stuff I found on the internet and advices from people I know who are.